 Vegan Green Bean Casserole is made from scratch with fresh green beans wrapped in a savory mushroom gravy and topped with baked crispy onions for a healthy and delicious classic American side dish perfect for holiday entertaining!

 Eating healthy during the holidays can be challenging and I’m here to inspire you with healthy options.
 And, you can be sure this vegan green bean casserole is nothing short of delicious!

 Instead of frying onions in oil, we’ll be baking them in the oven, making them lighter in calories.
 I love the flavor and texture of preparing them this way.

-Baking them yourself is an extra step, but it’s super easy, and well worth it.
+Baking them yourself is an extra step, but it’s super easy and well worth the effort.
 But feel free to use store bought fried onions in place of making your own.
 I’ve used Traders Joe’s fried onions with delicious success!

-Also, we’ll be making this dairy-free by using unsweetened non-dairy milk in the mushroom gravy instead of creams, it’s another great way we’ve reduced both the calories and fat content.
+Also, we’ll be making this dairy-free by using unsweetened non-dairy milk in the mushroom gravy instead of creams.
+It’s another great way we’ve reduced both the calories and fat content.

 How To Make Vegan Green Bean Casserole

-- Once the gravy is ready, add the cooked greens beans and give a good mix, place the mixture in a casserole dish, add the onions on top and bake, loosely covered, for 20 minutes.
+- Once the gravy is ready, mix in the cooked greens beans, place the mixture in a casserole dish, add the onions on top and bake, uncovered, for 15 minutes.

 That’s it, easy as can be healthy green bean casserole ready for your table!